Grants

 Our goal is to help residents do more fuel reduction work without the cost of renting chippers or hiring companies to do the chipping or burning materials.

-Key contributors
+Key Contributors

 Your local fire department crew will be doing the actual chipping.
-Your local Fire Safe Council is orchestrating requests for chipping by neighborhood to help the crew be as efficient as possible with their work.
+Your local Fire Safe organization is orchestrating requests for chipping by neighborhood to help the crew be as efficient as possible with their work.

-Get involved
+Get Involved

 If you are interested in helping organize your neighborhood and surrounding community, please reach out to chippers@saferwestcounty.org.
 There are many ways to get involved—both big and small, to ensure this valuable asset best serves your area.